Galley: Terminology

+Medieval and early modern galleys were described based on the changing designs that evolved after the ancient designs and rowing arrangement had been forgotten.
+Among the most important is the Byzantine dromon, the predecessor to the Italian galea sottile, the final form of the Mediterranean war galley.
+As galleys became an integral part of an advanced, early modern system of warfare and state administration, they were divided into a number of ranked grades based on the size of the vessel and the number of its crew.
+The most basic types were the large commander "lantern galleys", half-galleys, galiots, fustas, brigantines, and fregatas.
+Naval historian Jan Glete has described these as a sort of predecessor of the later rating system of the Royal Navy and other sailing fleets in Northern Europe.

+Similar oared vessels

 Classicist Lionel Casson has applied the term "galley" to oared Viking ships of the Early and High Middle Ages, both their well known longship warships and their less familiar merchant galleys.
-Oared military vessels built on the British Isles in the 11th to 13th centuries were based on Scandinavian designs, but were nevertheless referred to as "galleys".
+Oared military vessels built on the British Isles in the 11th to 13th centuries were based on Scandinavian designs, but were referred to as "galleys" because of the similarity in function.
 Many of them were similar to birlinns (a smaller version of the Highland galley), close relatives of longship types like the snekkja.
 By the 14th century, they were replaced with balingers in southern Britain while longship-type Highland and Irish galleys and birlinns remained in use throughout the Middle Ages in northern Britain.

-Medieval and early modern galleys used a different terminology from their ancient predecessors.
-Names were based on the changing designs that evolved after the ancient rowing schemes were forgotten.
-Among the most important is the Byzantine dromon, the predecessor to the Italian galea sottila.
-This was the first step toward the final form of the Mediterranean war galley.
-As galleys became an integral part of an advanced, early modern system of warfare and state administration, they were divided into a number of ranked grades based on the size of the vessel and the number of its crew.
-The most basic types were the following: large commander "lantern galleys", half-galleys, galiots, fustas, brigantines, and fregatas.
-Naval historian Jan Glete has described as a sort of predecessor of the later rating system of the Royal Navy and other sailing fleets in Northern Europe.

-The French navy and the Royal Navy built a series of "galley frigates" from c.
-1670–1690 that were small two-decked sailing cruisers with a set of oarports on the lower deck.
+The French navy and the Royal Navy built a series of "galley frigates" from around 1670–1690 that were small two-decked sailing cruisers with a single row of oarports on the lower deck, close to the waterline.
 The three British galley frigates also had distinctive names – James Galley, Charles Galley, and Mary Galley.
-In the late 18th century, the term "galley" was in some contexts used to describe minor oared gun-armed vessels which did not fit into the category of the classic Mediterranean type.
-In North America, during American Revolutionary War and other wars with France and Britain, the early US Navy and other navies built vessels that were called "galleys" or "row galleys", though they were actually brigantines or Baltic gunboats.
-This type of description was more a characterization of their military role, and was in part due to technicalities in administration and naval financing.
-In the latter part of the 19th century, the Royal Navy term for the gig (a ship's boat optimised for propulsion by oar) reserved for the captain's use was, very strictly, "galley" – even though it was issued to the ship by the navy dockyard as a gig.
+In the late 18th century, the term "galley" was sometimes used to describe small oared gun-armed vessels.
+In North America, during the American Revolutionary War and other wars with France and Britain, the early US Navy and the navies they fought built vessels that were referred to "galleys" or "row galleys".
+These are today best described as brigantines or Baltic-style gunboats.
+The North American "galleys" were classified based on their military role, and in part due to technicalities in administration and naval financing.
+In the latter part of the 19th century, the Royal Navy term for the gig reserved for the captain's use was "galley" even though it was issued to the ship by the navy dockyard as a "gig".